 The pet cloning industry treats companion animals as producers and products.
-One company even sells gift certificates and offers a "money-back guarantee" should an animal become 'defective' or not bear the desired resemblance.37 Cloning one cat or dog involves many animals used as 'production units' in the laboratory, from the female dogs used to surgically 'harvest' eggs (oocytes) to the colonies of canine and feline 'surrogate mothers' who are surgically implanted with cloned embryos and undergo Caesarian sections to remove the fetuses.
+One company even sells gift certificates and offers a "money-back guarantee" should an animal become 'defective' or not bear the desired resemblance.37 Cloning one cat or dog involves many animals used as 'production units' in the laboratory, from the female dogs

-In its December company newsletter, one firm stated that it plans to 'rent' dogs from its so-called "National Breeders Network" to use as surrogate mothers in its laboratory.38 Dog breeders can ship dogs to the firm's lab and profit from a kind of 'womb for rent' scheme.
+In its December company newsletter, one firm stated that it plans to 'rent' dogs from its so-called "National Breeders Network" to use as surrogate mothers in its laboratory.
+Dog breeders can ship dogs to the firm's lab and profit from a kind of 'womb for rent' scheme.
 A staff member of this corporation said, "Every breeder also ends up with some dogs who lack [desired] traits...so now breeders have a way to earn income from those dogs too and not just from their champions....
 We have about 150 dogs in our Network."
 39